Juggernaut2105/Juggernaut2105/README.md

 ## 🚀 More about me

-I am pursuing master's degree in data science from National Technological University MISIS.
+I am freshly coined Master of Computer Science from National Technological University MISIS.
 Often I participate in hackathons to practice and further develop my **hard** and **soft skills**.

 ## 💼 Skills